alexc-MSFT/agent-navigator/README.md

 - Build the agent in Copilot Studio Lite, download the manifest zip file (click the elipsis) and submit to an admin for approval in the MAC.
 - Build the agent in Copilot Studio instead and use the out of the box share functionality to submit the agent for approval.

+## Excluding Agents

+Should you wish to exclude specific agents from being recommended or being returned in responses e.g. if an agent is blocked or not approved for use in your organization, this can be done by updating the dedicated section in the instructions.

+Simply add the names of these agents to the **Agents to Exclude** section at the bottom of the instructions.

 ## 🤝 Contributing

 Contributions are welcome!